Powered by

 photo: Mt.Layla as seen from the meadows above Mestia

 Layla is the most accessible of all high peaks in Svaneti.
-This is not a technical climb yet don't underestimate it.
+This is not a very difficult climb yet don't underestimate it.

 For many people this is the first experience of climbing a high mountain and of glacier crossing.
 I make sure this experience will be safe yet I never promise this will be easy.
 With enough motivation you will be up to task!